peteryuhang/code-knowledge/the-practice-of-programming.md

 - The purpose of style is to make the code easy to read for yourself and others, and good style is crucial to good programming
 - The principles of programming style are based on common sense guided by experience, not on arbitrary rules and prescriptions
+- If you think about style as you write code originally, and if you take the time to revise and improve it, you will develop good habits

 ### Names